lpwisniewski/ml_worldcup_2/README.md

  for the project 2 of the Machine Learning course at EPFL in 2018.
 It uses a modified UNet to do a road segmentation.

+Our best result on crowd.ai is done with the username Mare, submission id: 25240

 ![Detailed image of the UNet architecture](./Unet.png "UNet Architecture")

 # Table of Contents